Computer Science and Software Engineering Faculty and Staff

 Lisa Landgraf, PhD

-Professor, Department Chair and CS Program Coordinator
+Professor, Department Chair and Computer Science Program Coordinator

 Prior to teaching, Dr. Landgraf worked in industry for fifteen years.
 Her experiences provide practical application to many of the topics taught.
 She has taught in both private and state institutions.
 Her research interests include systems analysis and design, web design, information policy, and technology and education.